hanchiang/market-data/README.md

 # Introduction
 This project is a API service that retrieves options data for a ticker and an expiration date.
 There are 2 parts to the project:
-* Scheduler: A daily job that fetches option prices and saves it in the database
+* Scheduler: A job that fetches option prices and saves it in the database
-  * `src/job/scraper.py`
+  * `src/job/options/scraper.py`
 * API server: Serves options prices(WIP)
   * `src/server/main.py`